-Core value and d strategic pillar " Cultural positivity Customer empowerment Proactive assurance Environmental responsibility Core objective workplace that supports, empowers, develops, and up to date and move Uphold high standards related to digital protection, regulatory requirements, ethics, and production Reduce environmental impact by minimising carbon footprint and committing to responsible procurement.
+Core value and d strategic pillar Cultural positivity Customer empowerment Proactive assurance Environmental responsibility workplace that supports, empowers, develops, and up to date and more related to digital protection, regulatory requirements, ethics, and production Reduce environmental impact by minimising carbon footprint and committing to responsible procurement.
 Delivering stakeholder value Fostering a positive culture will attract and retain the best talent, accelerating delivery of our strategy.
 Investing in our people benefits the communities we operate in by delivering exceptional employee experience. customers ensures our products are closely aligned to their needs.
-Our customer driven Responsible digitisation and ethical conduct echo our core purpose and underpin our digital-first approach delivering the best-in-class digital products.
-Committing to environmental responsibility protects the future of our people and demonstrates to customers that we strive to deliver products with minimal environmental impact.
+Our customer driven and ethical conduct echo our core purpose and underpin our digital-first approach delivering the Committing to environmental responsibility protects the future of our people and demonstrates to customers that we strive to deliver products with minimal environmental impact.

-Meeting our 2023 targets Progress against our Diversity & Inclusion Strategy.
+Meeting our 2023 targets Progress against our Diversity &amp; Inclusion Strategy.
 Diversity data collected for 75% of employees globally.
 Improved employee engagement scores against previous years.
 Increased number of Mental Health First Aiders (MHFA).
 Volunteer hours and fundraising matching baselined.
 Digital Accessibility Campaign Phase 2 delivered.
 Quality Assurance Fundamentals training rolled out.
-Progress against roadmap to WCAG 2.1 AA standard. >98% acceptance of cyber security policy.
+Progress against roadmap to WCAG 2.1 AA standard. &gt;98% acceptance of cyber security policy.
 0 ICO reportable phishing incidents resulting in the loss of data.
 100% of products subject to continuous penetration testing.
 Carbon reduction plan published, and carbon reduction initiatives progressed Salary sacrifice electric and hybrid company car scheme introduced as carbon lowering employee benefit. ----------------------------- --- --- --- --